hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 solar noon the angle to the sun is decreased in the northern hemisphere.
 But shadows lengthen before and after noon.
 In this case, the two effects cancelled to produce a good estimate.
+It might be fun to estimate *when* I took the photo from the date and the angle!

 #### Imaginary friend